2016 Kia Sportage gets amped

 Steph's Kia came with a factory subwoofer mounted behind the right-side panel in the cargo area, but it just wasn't giving her the bass she really wanted.
 AudioFrog and AudioControl to the rescue again.

-The AudioControl Epicenter 600 makes an ideal amp for adding a sub to a factory system, thanks to its bass restoration technology.
+The AudioControl Epicenter 600 was an ideal amp for adding a sub to a factory system, thanks to its bass restoration technology.

 To get signal to the Epicenter, I used Posi-Products taps to splice into the factory sub's input wires, which I identified again with the help of our tech department.
 Here I went with wires that matched the factory colors to keep things clear and easy, and plugged them right into the amp's speaker-level input harness.